bustardcelly/require-expose-plugin/README.md

 It is not the intent of _expose!_ to be used in the wild on a production-level application/site.
 Not saying it can't be; not guarenteeing it.
 As well, I feel that it's use for such purpose other than to stub/mock/spy for testing defeats the purpose of module development.
 Not to say that using _expose!_ to access dependencies other than to stub/mock/spy is inherently wrong... just a little smelly.

 ### Caveats
 require-expose-plugin utilizes _Array.prototype.indexOf_ and _XMLHttpRequest_.
-As such, it is only supported in all modern browsers and IE9+.
+As such, it is only supported in all modern browsers/runtime-environments and IE9+.